AramCodes/hw/08-binary-trees-graphs/12-graph-implementation/readme.md

 ### `removeEdge` Method

 We will also have a method called `removeEdge` that takes two vertices as parameters.
-We will reassign the key of vertex1 to be an array that does not contain vertex2.
-We will reassign the key of vertex2 to be an array that does not contain vertex1.
+We will reassign the key of vertex1 to an array that does not contain vertex2.
+We will reassign the key of vertex2 to an array that does not contain vertex1.

 ```JavaScript
 removeEdge(vertex1, vertex2) {